FrameEnder/Proto-Sync/README.md

 Proto-Sync is a self-hosted, FreeFileSync-style backup tool that lives in your browser.
 Point it at two folders, and it shows you side by side exactly what will be copied, updated, moved, and deleted.
 Nothing changes until you press **Synchronize**.
-It started life as a bash script (`media-backup.sh`) that mirrored a media server to an archive drive, and it keeps every one of that script's safety checks. rsync does the transfers.
-It runs as a single container and keeps its history in one SQLite file.
+It runs as a single container, and keeps its history in one SQLite file.

 ## Features